Team-Loftly/Room-to-Grow/README.md

 ## M2
 ### Home Page
 - Implemented the timer as a Dialog popup accesible via the HUD.
-Implemented with states useing Redux.
+Implemented with states using Redux.
 - Replaced placeholder Three.js room with a custom empty room.
 - Layed out skeleton code format for loading in furniture models into room, with one desk and chair loaded in for now.
 - Removed Stats button from HUD, as it is accesible via the Tasks page.